Famous Leonardo self portrait in critical condition

 "But we can tell quite a lot more about it by continuing to ask questions," she told a news conference in Rome.

-The small drawing of the Renaissance master, which measures 33.5 by 21.6 centimetres (13.2 by 8.5 inches), shows Leonardo with pensive, baggy eyes, bushy eyebrows and a flowing beard.
+The small drawing of the Renaissance master, which measures 33.5 by 21.6 centimeters (13.2 by 8.5 inches), shows Leonardo with pensive, baggy eyes, bushy eyebrows and a flowing beard.

 The self portrait, done with red chalk on paper, is suffering from what the art restoration world calls "foxing," a generic term for blotches, spots and stains -- marks that should not be there.